magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 github_link: cloud/live/sens-data-system-vars.md
 ---

-This topic discusses how to find and set the system settings we include in `config.local.php` in version 2.1.TBD.
+This topic discusses how to find and set the system settings we include in `config.local.php` in version 2.1.4.1.
 You can set variable values per scope (global, website, or store view).
 For example, you could set the locale used in a particular website.

+### Variable names
-The general format of system variables follows:
+The general format of system settings variable names follows:

-<pre class="no-copy">&lt;SCOPE>__&lt;SYSTEM__VARIABLE></pre>
+<pre class="no-copy">&lt;SCOPE>__&lt;SYSTEM__VARIABLE__NAME></pre>

 `<SCOPE>` can be either: